How to Protect your Child from Online Abuse, Hacking, and Cyberbullying

 We have created a phone license for children that I recommend you go through with your child.
 There are a few key tips that you should be aware of:

-It is important that you regularly talk to your children about how to behave online.
-Teach them to never ever send a nude photo (for the appropriate ages, I would start at 13).
+You must regularly talk to your children about how to behave online.
+Teach them never to send a nude photo (for the appropriate ages, I would start at 13).
 Tell them to never communicate with anyone except their family and closest friends on social media.
 There have been stories where children have been sexually abused by their coaches thru social media like Snapchat and Messenger.
 They should never need to have “professionals” on any of their social media profiles.
 Nor teachers.

 Try to be open and understanding with your children.
 They should know that they can come to you if they are in trouble or if they see online bullying or discover what can be termed as criminal activities.